Noelchannayil/Banking-Fraud-Financial-Risk-Intelligence-Platform/README.md

 ### 🎯 Purpose

 The **Executive Risk Command Center** provides a high-level overview of the banking ecosystem by consolidating key operational, transaction and Anti-Money Laundering (AML) metrics into a single executive dashboard.
-It enables stakeholders to monitor transaction activity, financial trends and risk indicators without requiring detailed analytical exploration.
+It enables executives and analysts to monitor transaction activity, financial trends, and AML risk indicators through a consolidated view of the banking ecosystem, eliminating the need to manually analyze large volumes of transaction data.
 ---

 ### 📈 Key KPIs